Discipline for 3-5 year olds

 Parent should take the proper measures to effectively reprimand their children.

 According to Michigan State University Extension, a natural part of parenting is guiding children’s behavior.
 At approximately age 3 and older, children are capable of understanding directives, have developed memory and can sense how other individuals are feeling, such as mad, happy and sad.
-Setting family expectations to young children can be a difficult task that will take patience, consistency and deliberate thinking on what the parent is trying to teach the child.
+Setting family expectations for young children can be a difficult task that will take patience, consistency and deliberate thinking on what the parent is trying to teach the child.
 When setting out rules or expectations for a child to follow, it is helpful if there are two to three at a time.
 This allows the parent to be consistent and helps the child not to become overwhelmed.
-According to the University of Missouri Extension, parents can start with some preventive strategies, such as being consistent, clear, create a safe environment, show interest in the child’s play, provide age appropriate toys, give choices and focus on the desired behavior.
+According to the University of Missouri Extension, parents can start with some preventive strategies, such as being consistent and clear, create a safe environment, show interest in the child’s play, provide age appropriate toys, give choices and focus on the desired behavior.
 It is also important to notice when children do good things, help them see how their behavior affects others and set a good example.

 When a child displays inappropriate behavior it is important that parents stop and ask themselves; is the child really doing something wrong?
 Is the child capable of doing what is expected of them?
 Did the child know it was wrong?
 Once the parent has answered these questions, they can decide what technique they will use to correct the behavior.